utshomax/postman-docs/src/pages/docs/designing-and-developing-your-api/mocking-data/matching-algorithm.md

 warning: false
 ---

-Using the Postman [mock service](/docs/designing-and-developing-your-api/mocking-data/mock-servers-overview/) requires the following: a collection with requests, a mock server, and saved request examples.
+Using Postman's [mock servers](/docs/designing-and-developing-your-api/mocking-data/mock-servers-overview/) requires a collection with requests and saved request examples.
 You can save as many examples to a collection as you want, and the mock server will return these examples predictably.
-But how does the mock decide which example to return?
+Postman uses a matching algorithm to determine which examples to return.

 ## Mock server elements